App version: 0.1.0

 2. Finding a Co-signer

 You could consider getting a cosigner with good credit, if possible.
-This does mean that your cosigner shares equal responsibility for the loan.
-But you’ll likely have better odds of getting approved.
+This does mean that your cosigner shares equal responsibility for the loan, but you’ll likely have better odds of getting approved.

 3. Finding a Cheaper Car

-It’s a good idea to keep your potential auto loan ask as low as possible.
+It’s a good idea to keep your potential auto loan as low as possible.
 In addition to saving up for a sizable down payment, consider focusing on lower-priced vehicles as one way to potentially improve your chances of getting approved.

 4. Wait and Save